 - If a resident refuses to compensate SCH for the costs of repair, SCH may issue the resident with a Breach of Duty Notice.
 Further failure to compensate may result in SCH seeking a Compensation Order at VCAT.

 - Serious damage may result in SCH issuing a Notice to Vacate – the timing of which will generally reflect the severity of the damage.
+A repayment of debt will be negotiated which may include a lumpsum payment before the resident leaves.

 - Where visitors have caused damage and SCH determines that the resident took all reasonable steps to prevent the damage from happening, SCH may choose to waive the costs of the repairs.
 This will be done at the discretion of the CEO.